Anon-Planet/thgtoa/docs/about/index.md

 **Please consider [donating](../guide/index.md#donations) if you enjoy the project and want to support the hosting fees or support the funding of initiatives like the hosting of Tor Exit Nodes.**

-### Recommended Reading
+???+ example "Recommended Reading"

     Some of those resources may, in order to sustain their project, contain or propose:

     - Sponsored commercial content
     - Monetized content through third party platforms (such as YouTube)
     - Affiliate links to commercial services
     - Paid Services such as consultancy
     - Premium content such as ad-free content or updated content
     - Merchandising

 _Note that these websites could contain affiliate/sponsored content and/or merchandising.
 This guide does not endorse and is not sponsored by any commercial entity in any way._